abhimanyud3dx/Volunteer-Match-API-Salesforce/README.md

 ## VolunteerMatch API Integration in Salesforce

-1. Add VolunteerMatch API Credentials in Custom Metadata
-	a.
-Go to Quick Find/Search
+1. Add VolunteerMatch API Credentials in Custom Metadata ...* Go to Quick Find/Search.
-	b.
-Type Custom Metadata and click on Custom Metadata Types
-	c.
-Click on "Manage Records" for "Volunteer Match Credential".
+...* Type Custom Metadata and click on Custom Metadata Types ...* Click on "Manage Records" for "Volunteer Match Credential".
-	d.
-For Stage Click New, enter following values and save.
+...* For Stage Click New, enter following values and save.

 | Field Name | Values |
 | --- | --- |